Jriles/go_chat_app/README.md

 # Real Time Chat Application
 ## Hi!
 Thanks for checking out my project!

-The purpose of this project is to showcase my ability to write and organize go code and manage things like sockets, controllers, queries, etc.
+The purpose of this project is to showcase my ability to write and organize go and manage things like sockets, controllers, queries, etc.

 ### Prerequisites